YuanSun-UoM/IPTpy/README.md

 IPTpy is a Python-based tool designed to process input data for [CESM](https://www.cesm.ucar.edu/).
 It serves as a partial replacement for the NCL-based [Input Processing Tool (IPT) for MUSICA](https://github.com/NCAR/IPT/tree/master), which is no longer maintained or updated by the [NSF National Center for Atmospheric Research (NCAR)](https://ncar.ucar.edu/).

-IPTpy enables users to generate global anthropogenic emissions from CAMS or CEDS inventories for the FV dycore.
+IPTpy enables users to generate global anthropogenic emissions from [Copernicus Atmosphere Monitoring Service (CAMS)](https://atmosphere.copernicus.eu) or [Community Emissions Data System (CEDS)](https://www.pnnl.gov/projects/ceds) inventories for the finite volume dynamic core (FV dycore), covering the most recent historical data.
 Compared to the original, IPTpy offers greater flexibility by allowing users to generate specific species and specify data on a monthly basis.

 # Comparison of IPT and IPTpy